 To experience the wonders of the Nile while sailing in a mini hotel is one of the most pleasurable experiences one could have while visiting Egypt.
 With a mixture of luxuries a dash of history and sprinkle of fun, the magical water of the Nile is sure to conjure up a most memorable vacation.

 Many travelers have not been made aware of the differences between a nile cruise, dahabiya or felluca.
 This article will help you fully understand what one should expect from a Nile Cruise.
-I recommend Memphis Tours as their Nile cruises are on medium sized ships, some often being operated by solar powered motors and a standard 40 cabin room with restaurants, swimming pool, gym and some other amenities.

 See Also: The Ultimate Guide To Backpacking Egypt

 Most River Nile Cruises operated between Luxor and Aswan visiting each Bank as well as several stops in between to the temples of Kom Ombo, Edfu and Esna.
 Usually taking three to four days the journey can be extended to seven days with stops to Dendera and Abydos before continuing its regular route.
 Lake Nasser cruises sail between Aswan and Abu Simbel visiting the temples at the South of Egypt.